Lemon-King/HXDD/README.md

 9. Run GZDOOM and select HXDD.

 Once you select locations for these files, HXDD will store these next time you run it.

+## Hexen II Usage

+When using Hexen II PAK files with HXDD you will need [Noesis by Rich Whitehouse](https://richwhitehouse.com/index.php?content=inc_projects.php&showproject=91).

+Download and place the Noesis zip file in the same folder as HXDD's exe.

+Select the PAK files in the application and ensure Enable Hexen II is checked.

+HXDD will use Noesis to open PAK files and export model data for use with GZDOOM.

 ## Screenshots & Video
 <a href="https://i.imgur.com/8W0VM5p.png">